junxit/us-congress-bills-115/metadata.md

 - 2017-01-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 25). (text: CR H206-207)
 - 2017-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 25).(text: CR H206-207)
 - 2017-01-10 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2017-01-12 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2017-10-24 — Amendment SA 1577 agreed to in Senate by Unanimous Consent.
+- 2017-10-24 — Amendment SA 1577 proposed by Senator McConnell for Senator Cassidy. (consideration: CR S6773) In the nature of substitute.
+- 2017-10-24 — Measure laid before Senate by unanimous consent. (consideration: CR S6773)
+- 2017-10-24 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-10-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-10-24 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2017-10-24 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2017-10-24 — Senate amendment agreed to: Amendment SA 1577 agreed to in Senate by Unanimous Consent.
+- 2017-10-24 — Senate amendment proposed (on the floor): Amendment SA 1577 proposed by Senator McConnell for Senator Cassidy.(consideration: CR S6773)
+- 2017-10-24 — Senate amendment submitted